Gurdwara Darbar Sahib Kartarpur

-Gurdwara Darbar Sahib Kartarpur, also called Kartarpur Sahib, is a gurdwara (Sikh temple) in Kartarpur, Shakargarh Tehsil, Narowal District, in the Punjab province of Pakistan.
-It is built on the very historic site where the founder of Sikhism, Guru Nanak, settled and assembled the Sikh community after his missionary travels (udasis to Haridwar, Mecca-Medina, Lanka, Baghdad, Kashmir and Nepal) and lived for 18 years until his death in 1539.
-It is one of the holiest sites in Sikhism, alongside the Golden Temple in Amritsar and Gurdwara Janam Asthan in Nankana Sahib.
+Gurdwara Darbar Sahib Kartarpur, also called Kartarpur Sahib, is a gurdwara (Sikh temple) in Kartarpur, Punjab, Pakistan.
+Kartarpur is a small town beside the Ravi River in the Shakargarh Tehsil of Narowal district, and stands on the historic site where Guru Nanak, the founder of Sikhism, settled and assembled the Sikh community after his missionary travels.
+Nanak lived there for 18 years until his death in 1539.
+It is one of the holiest sites in Sikhism.

 The gurdwara is also notable for its location near the border between Pakistan and India.
 The shrine is visible from the Indian side of the border.
 Indian Sikhs gather in large numbers on Gurpurab (Parkash Purab and Joti Jot Divas of Guru Nanak Dev Ji) to perform darshan, or sacred viewing of the site, from the Indian side of the border.
-The Kartarpur Corridor was opened by then Pakistani prime minister Imran Khan and with the great efforts of Prime Minister of INDIA NARENDRA MODI on 9 November 2019, the anniversary of the fall of the Berlin Wall and just days before the 550th birth anniversary of Guru Nanak.
+The Kartarpur Corridor was opened by then Pakistani prime minister Imran Khan and Indian prime minister Narendra Modi on 9 November 2019, just days before the 550th birth anniversary of Guru Nanak.
 This historic moment officially allowed Indian Sikh pilgrims rare visa-free access to the site in Pakistan.
 It is also claimed to be the largest gurdwara in the world.

 History

 Guru Nanak spent his final years in Kartarpur, where he established a community and preached the principles of 'Kirit Karni' (honest labor), 'Wand Chakna' (sharing with others), and 'Naam Japna' (meditation on the divine name).
 He also engaged in farming during this time.

 Following his death, a dispute arose over his 'chadar' (shawl) between Hindus and Muslims.
-This was resolved by dividing the chadar, with the Muslims burying their portion and the Sikhs cremating theirs.
+This was resolved by dividing the chadar, with the Muslims burying their portion and the Hindus cremating theirs.
 Due to periodic flooding of the cremation site by the Ravi River, Guru Nanak's son, Baba Sri Chand, moved the ashes to a safer location, which is now known as Dera Baba Nanak.

+The main shrine building was built in 1925 at a cost of Rs.
+1,35,600, donated by Sardar Bhupindar Singh, the Maharaja of Patiala.
+It was repaired by the Government of Pakistan in 1995, and fully restored in 2004, at a significant cost.
+In May 2017, the US-based NGO "EcoSikh" proposed establishment of a 100-acre "sacred forest" around the shrine.
+The Gurdwara was further expanded in November 2018 with the construction of a new courtyard, museum, library, dormitories and locker rooms spread across an area of 42 acres (17 hectares).
+The site includes a 20-foot well of small red bricks which is 500 years old and believed to have been built during the lifetime of Guru Nanak Dev.